trackie-nz/trackie/docs/about-this-service.md

 - [If you stop using the service](#if-you-stop-using-the-service)
 - [You can check the code yourself](#you-can-check-the-code-yourself)

-## You do not need to connect a bank

-**Read this first, because it matters: bank connection is entirely optional.**

-Actual Budget works wonderfully without ever linking a bank account.
-You can import your transactions by hand - download a statement (CSV, OFX, QIF or QFX) from your internet banking and upload it, or just type transactions in.
-This is a completely normal, fully supported way to use Actual.
-The person running this service budgeted this way for four years, importing statements manually every time, and it works brilliantly.

-So if you would rather not connect a bank - for privacy, peace of mind, or any reason at all - **you lose nothing.** You get the full budgeting app.
-Automatic NZ bank sync (via Akahu) is offered later as a convenience for people who want it, and nothing more.
-You can ignore it forever.

-The rest of this page explains both paths.

 ## What this is

 Trackie is a free, hosted instance of [Actual Budget](https://actualbudget.org) -